Index

 The

-rains mainly occur in the form of downpours or thunderstorms in late afternoon, at least in the hottest period, while in December and January they are less abundant but more prolonged.
+rains mainly occur in the form of downpours or thunderstorms, at least in the hottest period, while in December and January they are less abundant but more prolonged.
 So, the sun shines for a few hours a day even in the rainiest months.
 Owing to both rainfall and humidity, most of Belize is covered by a tropical forest.

 During the coolest months (December, January and February), the